NewWorldVulture/genovation-controlpad/README.md

 Sixth byte is the key number repeated. `00`

 Beyond this point is the data for Level 1 and Level 2 macros.
 Each is prepended by the length of the data, including the null terminator at the end.
+The maximum length for key data is 220 strokes for a single macro (`DD` including null terminator) or 111 for two levels of macro. (`70` each, including the null terminator).
 To indicate no keystrokes, a null terminator is used for the entire data, then the next data in concatenated.
 Example:
 `04 1B 1B 1B 00 03 1C 1C 00`

-`04` indicates the the next `04` bytes are the keystrokes for the Level 1 Macro.
+`04` indicates that the next `04` bytes are the keystrokes for the Level 1 Macro.
 The data is `1B 1B 1B 00` (`s s s 00`).
-The Level 2 Macro the immediately follows. `03` indicates the length of the data, `1C 1C 00` (`a a 00`).
+The Level 2 Macro immediately follows. `03` indicates the length of the data, `1C 1C 00` (`a a 00`).

-The next keycode then begins immediately at the top again.
+The next keycode then begins immediately, with the `E4 02 xx` separator.
 After everything is defined, a final `E5` terminates the file.